blbarr01/peer_chat/readme.md

   a port number
   alias defaults to anonymous
   port defaults to 9000
-the program will request the local IPv4 address of the user and any peers the user wishes to connect to.
+the program will request the local IPv4 address and port# of any peers the user wishes to connect to and stores these connections for the user to use.